paritytech/polkadot/utils/staking-miner/README.md

 # Staking Miner

-The staking miner connects to a specified chains and keeps listening to new Phragmen elections.
-When the time comes, it computes its solution and submit it to the chain.
+The staking miner connects to a specified chains and keeps listening to new Signed phase of the [pallet-election-provider-multi-phase](https://crates.parity.io/pallet_election_provider_multi_phase/index.html) in order to submit solutions to the NPoS election.
+When the correct time comes, it computes its solution and submit it to the chain.
+The default miner algorithm is [sequential-phragmen](https://crates.parity.io/sp_npos_elections/phragmen/fn.seq_phragmen_core.html)] with a configurable number of balancing iterations that improve the score.

 Running the staking-miner requires passing the seed of a funded account in order to pay the fees for the transactions that will be sent.
-At the moment, submitting solutions is not rewarded.
+The same account's balance is used to reserve deposits as well.
+The best solution in each round is rewarded.
+All correct solutions will get their bond back.
+Any invalid solution will lose their bond.

 You can check the help with:
 ```